 What’s going on at Unitarian Coastal Fellowship?
 Find it below!

-UCF’s Social Justice Committee was able to continue its work via Zoom meeting during COVID but is very happy to be able to meet in person again.
-This committee’s makeup is ever-changing – any member of the congregation can bring a social justice issue or … read more.
+UCF’s Social Justice Committee helps UCF to fulfill its vision of being a “visible presence in the community promoting a just world through…compassionate action”.
+This committee’s makeup is ever-changing – any member of the congregation can bring a social justice issue or project to a … read more.

 The Green Sanctuary Committee is dedicated to creating a religious community that has a fundamental commitment to living in harmony with the Earth.
 We do this by planning monthly events for our congregation and the community that focus on the environment through a combination of … read more.

-“We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our … read more.
+“We covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse and multicultural Beloved Community by our actions that accountably … read more.